jtward/Savannah/readme.md

 // create a webview
 UIWebView *webView = [UIWebView new];

-// create a SVNHWebViewDelegate and pass in the webview, plugins and the url to load into the webview self.webViewManager = [[SVNHWebViewManager alloc] initWithName:@"main"
+// create a SVNHWebViewManager and pass in a name, the webview, plugins and the url to load into the webview self.webViewManager = [[SVNHWebViewManager alloc] initWithName:@"main"
                                                        WebView:webView
                                                        plugins:@[[MyPlugin new]]